vicrucann/vicrucann.github.io/_pages/resources.md

 * [foonathan::blog()](http://foonathan.net) - some interesting articles from a C++ library developer.
 * [KDAB's blog](https://www.kdab.com/category/blogs/) - blog by developers of Qt on C++, Qt, OpenGL and related tech news.
 * [modernes C++](https://twitter.com/rainer_grimm) is a Rainer Grimm's blog with in-depth modern C++ articles.
+* [Engineering impact](https://blog.gitprime.com/) is a GitPrime blog on trends, interviews and practical advice on leading effective engineering teams.
 * [Land any job you want](http://landanyjobyouwant.com/) - an unconventional career advice blog.
 In my opinion, one of the best career advice on the Internet.
 The blog often highlights different techniques on how to get way before any other candidate when applying for a job position.
 The author provides lots of real examples and step-by-step instructions on how to land your perfect job.
 * [Communication for nerds](http://www.communicationfornerds.com/) is a great blog on improving your social skills in a work environment.
 Real life advice and scientific backups make it a real gem.